-Provide materials and perform work as required in accordance with the Department's Concrete Repair Manual, as shown on the plans, and in accordance with the pertinent Items as followsfollowing:
+Provide materials and perform work in accordance with the Department's Concrete Repair Manual, as shown on the plans, and in accordance with the following:

-- Item 429, "Concrete Structure Repair," for repairing unsound, delaminated, or spalled concrete- - Item 780, "Concrete Crack Repair," for sealing concrete cracks with pressure-injected, gravity-fed, or surface-applied epoxy-; and - Item 786, "Carbon Fiber Reinforced Polymer (CFRP)," for confining or strengthening concrete using a CFRP system.
+- Item 429, "Concrete Structure Repair," for repairing unsound, delaminated, or spalled concrete; - Item 780, "Concrete Crack Repair," for sealing concrete cracks with pressure-injected, gravity-fed, or surface-applied epoxy; and - Item 786, "Carbon Fiber Reinforced Polymer (CFRP)," for confining or strengthening concrete using a CFRP system.

-Provide strand and hardware meeting the requirements of Item 424, "Precast Concrete Structural Members (Fabrication)," if strand splicing and re-tensioning isare required.
-Follow work methods as outlined shown on the plans.
+Provide strand and hardware meeting the requirements of Item 424, "Precast Concrete Structural Members (Fabrication)," if strand splicing and re-tensioning are required.
+Follow work methods as shown on the plans.

 Pre-load the damaged beam before repair work if shown on the plans.
-Pre-load with aby loaded 10-cu. yd. dump truck or other approved method.
-Keep the pre-load in place until repair concrete has attained a minimum compressive strength of 3,000-600 psi.
+Pre-load by loaded 10-cu. yd. dump truck or other approved method.
+Keep the pre-load in place until repair concrete has attained a minimum compressive strength of 3,600 psi.